dani94c/PVSimulator/README.md

 ```bash
 python plot_energy_data.py
 ```
-4. It will be prompted to insert the name of the file with data tho be shown.
-Write its the path from `data/` folder
+4. It will be prompted to insert the name of the file with data to be shown in the plot.
+Write its path from `data/` folder

 ## 📊 Monitoring

 RabbitMQ Management: http://localhost:15672

-User: guest
+- User: guest
-Password: guest
+- Password: guest

 ## 🔧 Extensibility